If you are working but still face mounting debt, Chapter 13 bankruptcy may be an option.

 With a Chapter 13 bankruptcy attorney in Hawaii to support you, you can create a plan to restructure your finances and repay your debt without losing your assets.

-You can trust the compassionate Chapter 13 bankruptcy attorneys in Hawaii at Blake Goodman, PC, Attorney, to guide you toward debt relief.
+You can trust the compassionate Chapter 13 bankruptcy lawyers at Blake Goodman, PC, the largest bankruptcy filing law firm in Honolulu, to guide you toward debt relief.

 Contact us online today to get started.